-E-Safety / Internet safety and cyber bullying are major issues affecting the lives of young people nowadays, and as students at St.Peter’s use the Internet on a regular basis as part of their learning both at home and in school, we educate our students with regular ‘e-safety’ lessons and PSCHE days to remind students of the importance of keeping themselves safe online.
+E-Safety / Internet safety and cyber bullying are major issues affecting the lives of young people nowadays, students use the Internet on a regular basis as part of their learning both at home and in school, we educate our students with regular ‘e-safety’ lessons and PSCHE days to remind students of the importance of keeping themselves safe online.

 Below are links to many child safety and e-safety resources, which include advice for both parents and students.
 Please check back regularly as the content is being updated on a regular basis.